Counseling that integrates relational, somatic, and depth-oriented work

 -

-I use somatic therapy, parts work, and depth psychology to help calm your nervous system and release what’s been trapped inside for years.
+Through somatic therapy, parts work, and depth psychology, we help calm the nervous system and gently release patterns that have been held for years.

-Together, we make space for the strength underneath the survival so you can stop bracing and start living. -
+Together, we make space for the strength beneath the survival so you can stop bracing and start living.

-You’re either on edge or completely shut down.
-The smallest things feel huge, and the big things feel impossible.
+You may feel constantly on edge or completely shut down.
+Small things feel enormous, and the big things feel impossible.

-Through mindfulness-based somatic therapy and emotion-focused work, we help your system come back into balance.
+Through mindfulness-based somatic therapy and emotion-focused work, we help your nervous system come back into balance.

-Your mind moves fast, your body can’t sit still, and you’re constantly trying to keep it together.
+Your mind moves quickly, your body struggles to slow down, and you’re constantly trying to keep everything together.

 We use body-based regulation, nervous system awareness, and practical structure to support clarity and rhythm.